Destructible Paper vs. PET VOID Labels: Choosing the Right Security Seal

 red and blue security label

-Plastic security labels are built for durability and performance.
+PET VOID plastic labels are built for durability and performance.
 They’re a go-to choice for products that need long-term protection, exposure to rough conditions, or more advanced tamper-evident features.
-Often used in industries like pharma, logistics, and electronics, plastic labels offer strength where paper can’t.
+Often used in industries like pharma, logistics, and electronics, PET VOID plastic labels offer strength where destructible paper can’t.

 Below is a breakdown of their main features and how they help protect your products.

-• Weather Resistance: Stays intact through heat, cold, and moisture, making it ideal for transport, outdoor use, or storage.
+• Weather and Chemical Resistance: Stays intact through heat, cold, moisture, and chemical solvents, making it ideal for transport, outdoor use, or storage.

 • Advanced Security Printing: Supports holograms and UV features that strengthen protection against fakes and tampering.